Binolg/PySpark/README.md

 ## Description

 This repository serves as a showcase for a school project developed using PySpark for Big Data processing.
 It aims to demonstrate the practical application of PySpark and related technologies in handling large datasets.
-This project allowed me to learn, apply, and highlight tools used for Big Data handling.

 ### Structure
 The contents are divided into 6 stages: